LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions

 For a comprehensive overview of AI risk assessments and safety, see \citet{khlaaf2023airiskassessment}. \citet{khlaaf2023airiskassessment} challenges the current approach to AI safety in ways that parallel our own approach, arguing for a clear distinction among: (a) Safety: preventing a system from harming its environment; (b) Security: protecting a system from harm caused by its environment; and (c) Value Alignment: A system that meets its intended goals.
-The author emphasizes that a system that is value aligned does not imply that system is safe. \citet{khlaaf2023airiskassessment} criticizes the use of hardware-based risk assessment techniques that assume random hardware failures for complex AI systems, and proposes a shift towards system-level risk assessment frameworks like MIL-STD-882e, the US Department of Defense system safety standard. \citet{khlaaf2023airiskassessment} also emphasizes the importance of incorporating Operational Design Domains (ODDs) to define and assess safety within specific operational contexts, ultimately aiming to prevent unintended harm caused by AI systems, particularly general multi-modal models.
+The author emphasizes that a system that is value aligned does not imply that system is safe. \citet{khlaaf2023airiskassessment} criticizes the use of hardware-based risk assessment techniques that assume random hardware failures to evaluate complex AI systems, and proposes a shift towards system-level risk assessment frameworks like MIL-STD-882e, the US Department of Defense system safety standard. \citet{khlaaf2023airiskassessment} also emphasizes the importance of incorporating Operational Design Domains (ODDs) to define and assess safety within specific operational contexts, ultimately aiming to prevent unintended harm caused by AI systems, particularly general multi-modal models.
 If a given general purpose open-vocabulary model cannot successfully be proven generally safe, a question we evaluate in Section~\ref{sec:safety_assessment}, it may thus be appropriate to instead validate robotic systems for particular ODDs.
-Each of the safety topics we cover in this subsection are represented in Section~\ref{sec:safety_assessment}'s safety test prompts, and in this paper we argue they should be mitigated in general purpose open-vocabulary LLMs for robotics.